 He gestured with two fingers at the bar, and Encarnacion filled a salty glass and added a slice of lime, and he turned and leaned against the bar, sipping the drink, not looking at Nia.

 She didn't look at him either.
 She knew what she'd see.
-To think that a week ago she hadn't liked his face.
+To think a week ago she hadn't liked his face.
 Ha.
 She didn't want to look at him; she wanted to feel him, that subtle hair-raising draw getting closer.

 "Care to dance?" he asked after a few minutes.